-President Halimah meets Malaysia's king in London
+President Halimah meets Malaysia's King in London

-SINGAPORE - President Halimah Yacob met Malaysia's king, Sultan Abdullah Ahmad Shah, while the both of them were in London for the state funeral of Queen Elizabeth II.
+President Halimah Yacob met Malaysia's King, Sultan Abdullah Ahmad Shah, on Sunday while both of them were in London for the state funeral of Queen Elizabeth II.

 Madam Halimah wrote of the meeting on her Facebook page on Monday: "We took stock of the warm, longstanding and multifaceted relationship between Singapore and Malaysia, and the excellent bilateral cooperation between both countries."